RosaliaLey/QR-code-component/README.md

 ### The challenge

-The challenge is to build out this QR code component and get it looking as close to the design as possible.
+Build out a QR code component.

 ### Screenshot